rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: limit link path length**

-An alternative approach that would mitigate this third form –and also the first two forms at a reduced level of efficiency–, is to **place a limit on the link path length from a given seed document**.
+An alternative approach that would mitigate this third form –and also the first two forms at a reduced level of efficiency–, is to place a limit on the link path length from a given seed document.
 For example, querying from page 0 in the Linked Open Number project with a link path limit of 100 would cause the query engine not to go past page 100.
 This is the approach that is employed by the recommended [JSON-LD 1.1 processing algorithm](cite:cites spec:jsonldapi) for handling recursive `@context` references in JSON-LD documents.